In This Article

 Dangerous Drug Interactions

-Individuals should not take hydrocodone and oxycodone with other medications without a doctor’s former approval.
+People should not take hydrocodone and oxycodone with other medications without a doctor’s approval.
 Doing so could result in undesired side effects and could lead to a severe health condition.

 Other drug medications that could result in serious health conditions include: